DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Of course.
 As leader I ought to be the bravest!"

-She quickly rushed ahead, leaping towards 10th floor and going into passage, that lead to great hall, without waiting for either Kay or bodyguards.
+She quickly rushed ahead, leaping towards 10th floor and going into passage, that lead to great hall, without waiting for either Kai or bodyguards.

 "Wait, Jeanne!?"

-To Kay it looked surprisingly reckless, considering her being commander.
+To Kai it looked surprisingly reckless, considering her being commander.
 If demons would setup ambush there, then most likely you'd meet attack by magic.
 With bodyguards, it seemed meaningless for commander to rush ahead.

-"Kay" - said Rinne, who was right behind him, and opened her eyes wide - "...I feel strong magic power, it is dangerous there!"
+"Kai" - said Rinne, who was right behind him, and opened her eyes wide - "...I feel strong magic power, it is dangerous there!"

 "Jeanne, stop!"

 Paladin, who set her foot into hall, have been struck by lightings from dozens of dark purple magic circles.
 Similarly to Rinne's magic, the hall has been covered in lighting.
 So what would happen to human that would dare to dash in?
-The answer was obvious, and that's why Kay doubted own eyes.
+The answer was obvious, and that's why Kai doubted own eyes.

-"Kay, even after that you'd be still worried?"
+"Kai, even after that you'd be still worried?"

 Lighting has ended.
 Remnants of magic danced around like falling snow.